 Early Years Action Plus

 If your child still does not progress then they move to the Early Years Action Plus stage.
-The nursery, playgroup or school will ask for help from professionals such as an educational psychologist or a speech therapist.
+The nursery, playgroup or school will ask for help from professionals like an educational psychologist or a speech therapist.
 Your child's individual educational plan is reviewed and adapted, based on the advice of the support services involved.

 At both these stages your views are important.
 There will be regular consultation with you.